sagol-python-for-neuroscientists/textbook-public/assignment5/README.md

             """
             # ...
     ```

-    The following questions should be answered by writing methods that perform the needed computation.
+    The following questions should be answered by writing additional methods that perform the needed computation.

     a.
 Plot the distribution of ages of the participants.
 The bins for the histogram should be [0, 10), [10, 20), [20, 30), ..., [90, 100).

         ```python
-        def age_distrib(self):
+        def show_age_distrib(self):
             """
             Calculates and plots the age distribution of the participants.
             Returns a tuple containing two numpy arrays: